To diagnose an illness affecting your blood such as an infection, inflammatory illness, immune deficiency, or cancers such as leukaemia or lymphoma

 - Neutrophils, the most abundant white blood cells, are 'phagocytes' - that is, they 'eat' foreign organisms and kill them with internal poisons.
 They are important for fighting bacterial and fungal infections.

 - Lymphocytes are more specifically acting killers of infection and regulate the immune response.
-B-lymphocytes produce antibodies.
-T-lymphocytes act as messenger cells, directing the immune response.
-T-cells and NK-cells can also act directly to kill specific infective organisms.
-Lymphocytes are the cells which 'remember' previous infections and guard against re-infection with the same organism.
+Some lymphocytes produce antibodies which 'remember' previous infections and guard against re-infection with the same organism.
 They are active against all types of infection including bacteria, fungi, parasites and viruses.
 When they malfunction they also have a role in allergy and in autoimmune diseases such as rheumatoid arthritis and lupus.

-- Monocytes are phagocytes, like neutrophils, active against bacteria, fungi, and tuberculosis.
+- Monocytes are phagocytes, like neutrophils, active against bacteria and fungi.

-- Eosinophils increase during allergic attacks and some parasitic infestations.
+- Eosinophils increase during allergic reactions and some parasitic infestations such as worms.

 What are other names for neutrophils that might appear on a lab report?